Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	6. Downside analysis:  Partisan conflicts could be intensified by the use of predictive supply chains, as corrupted overseers could 'accidentally' undersupply opponents within the margin of error without being detected.
 This issue would tend to get better over time... from administration to administration.
 It would get worse within a given term.
 It's an Influence thing; this technology would be better if the Omniscience track peaked with a Collapse Overseer (which would press transparency into the post-mortems) rather than a Potentialities Overseer (which really only intensifies waste).
 	7. Downside analysis:  Industrial exploitation can't be indefinitely sustained.
 The game doesn't credit this, but I think it may be one of the hidden factors which contributes to 'bureaucratic waste' as administrations go on, particularly if they pursue Panarchic industrialization.
 	8. Trivia:  I think this is a powerful and probable futuristic technology that humanity is deeply likely to invent if it settles enough locations... with all associated downsides.
-	9. Categorization:  I'm not sure this qualifies for any of the special categories I've defined to-date.
+	9. Categorization:  I'm not sure this qualifies for any of the special categories I've defined to-date... and I'm tempted to give it a very unusual category.
+'Realistic'.
 	10. Bureaucratic waste analysis:  This technology is 100% proudly non-literal in its contribution to administrative waste.
 Its proponents present it as pure efficiency, but I think that this tends to cause accidents as it starts to exceed available administrative capabilities and then to hollow out economies as it severely exceeds administrative capabilities.
 Gradually more of the resources just aren't there when they're needed.
 	11. Liberation rating:  3/5
 	12. Protection rating:  3/5